DaSenf1860/ms-fabric-sdk-core/README.md

 # Python SDK for Microsoft Fabric

 This is a Python SDK for Microsoft Fabric.
 It is a wrapper around the REST APIs (v1) of Fabric*.
-It supports all REST APIs of Fabric (as of July 15, 2024)
+It supports all Fabric REST APIs as well as Azure Resource Management APIs for Fabric (as of July 23, 2024).

 ![Python hugging a F](assets/fabricpythontransparent.png)

 The Microsoft Fabric REST APIs are documented [here](https://docs.microsoft.com/en-us/rest/api/fabric/).
+The Azure Resoure Management APIs for Fabric are documented [here](https://learn.microsoft.com/en-us/rest/api/microsoftfabric/fabric-capacities?view=rest-microsoftfabric-2023-11-01).
 They are designed to automate your Fabric processes.

 This SDK helps to interact with the Fabric APIs in a more Pythonic way.